-FY 2019 PERFORMANCE GOAL BOARD ACTIVITIES PG 1-A: The Board will hold a public meeting on DOE's SNF-related R&D activities, including R&D on casks for high burnup SNF and activities and studies on direct disposal of SNF dry-storage canisters.
-On October 24, 2018, the Board held a public meeting in Albuquerque, New Mexico, on DOE R&D activities related to cask storage of high burnup SNF and on direct disposal of SNF dry-storage canisters: October 24, 2018, Board Meeting.
-Following the meeting, the Board issued a letter to DOE, providing the Board's observations: November 27, 2018, Board letter.
-PG 1-B: The Board will review DOE R&D activities related to the management and disposal of aluminum-based and accident-tolerant SNF.
-In May 2019, the Board attended the annual campaign meeting of the DOE Office of Nuclear Energy, Office of Spent Fuel and Waste Disposition to remain fully apprised of DOE R&D activities in areas related to the management and disposal of SNF.
-In June 2019, the Board began planning a Fall 2019 public meeting on DOE R&D on the packaging, drying, and storage of SNF.
+FY 2020 PERFORMANCE GOAL BOARD ACTIVITIES PG 1-A: The Board will hold a public meeting on DOE's research and development (R&D) on packaging, drying, and storing SNF.
+DOARD ACTIVITIES On November 19, 2019, the Board held a public meeting in Alexandria, VA on DOE R&D activities related to packaging, drying, and dry-storage of SNF: November 19, 2019, Board Meeting.
+Following the meeting, the Board issued a letter to DOE, providing the Board's observations: January 10, 2020, Board letter.
+PG 1-B: The Board will review DOE R&D activities related to the management and disposal of aluminum-based SNF.
+DOE-NE presented its R&D related to the management and disposal of aluminum-based SNF at the Board's public meeting in November 2019.
+The Board plans to hold a fact-finding meeting with DOE-EM during FY 2021 to review its R&D in these areas.
 PG 1-C: The Board will continue to monitor and review DOE R&D activities related to transport, storage, and disposal of borosilicate glass waste.
-Throughout 2019, the Board obtained and reviewed DOE research results and reports on the disposal of borosilicate glass waste to remain cognizant of ongoing DOE efforts in this area.
+Throughout FY 2020, the Board obtained and reviewed DOE research results and reports on the disposal of borosilicate glass waste to remain cognizant of ongoing DOE efforts in this area.
 PG 1-D: The Board will continue to review the technical issues DOE will need to address before it can begin the implementation of an integrated program for the nationwide transport of SNF and HLW.
-In 2019, the Board continued its review of issues related to the transport of SNF and HLW, which contributed to the completion of a Board report detailed in PG 2-A.
+In FY 2020, the Board continued its review of issues related to the transport of SNF and HLW, including DOE R&D activities related to the development of containers in which SNF will be transported from DOE sites to other storage facilities or a repository site for disposal.

-Strategic Objective #2: The Board will develop objective technical and scientific information that will be useful to policy makers in Congress and the Administration on issues related to SNF and HLW management and disposal.
+STRATEGIC OBJECTIVE #2: The Board will develop objective technical and scientific information that will be useful to policy makers in Congress and the Administration on issues related to SNF and HLW management and disposal.
 The Board will communicate such information to Congress and the Secretary in letters, reports, and testimony.